 3D nature suite of programs offers a comprehensive solution once you have purchased the software.
 The trial version will not allow you to save the design and places a watermark on the preview of the course.

 When starting and you do not have the computer power to run 3D simulation software, some packages offer 2D solutions to get started.

 AutoCAD LT and 3D designer offer excellent value for professional designers that need to work with corporate clients in delivering the solution.
 This comes at a substantial investment.

 The best solution for designers that wish to enter the market is the Total Pro Golf Course Designer.
 It is available in freeware and can be upgraded when you require more sophisticated designs.

 It offers to scale end gridlines making the design process straightforward.
 The drawback is that you cannot print the design and it only saves in its proprietary format.

-- The Best Golf Courses in all 48 States
+- The Best Public Golf Courses in All 48 States

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.